Jennifer Michael Hecht: Published works

 Her debut poetry collection, The Next Ancient World, artfully mixes contemporary and ancient world views, histories, and myths.
 In 2002 it received the Tupelo Press Judge's Prize in Poetry, the Norma Farber First Book Award from the Poetry Society of America, as well as ForeWord Magazine's award for Poetry Book of the Year.
 Her second collection, Funny, explores the implications of the human love of humor and jokes.
 It won the 2005 Felix Pollak Prize from the University of Wisconsin Press.
 Her most recent collection, Who Said (Copper Canyon Press, 2013), playfully asks the title question of some of the most iconic English language poems.

 In 2003 Hecht published two books of history and philosophy with two different publishers.
 The first, Doubt: A History, is an epic, worldwide study of religious doubt throughout history.
 The other, The End of the Soul, is a profile of an unusual group of nineteenth-century French anthropologists who formed the Society of Mutual Autopsy to discover links between personality, ability and brain morphology.
-It received the prestigious Ralph Waldo Emerson Award for 2004 from the Phi Beta Kappa Society "for scholarly studies that contribute significantly to interpretations of the intellectual and cultural condition of humanity."
+It received the prestigious Ralph Waldo Emerson Award for 2004 from Phi Beta Kappa society "for scholarly studies that contribute significantly to interpretations of the intellectual and cultural condition of humanity."

 In 2007 Hecht published The Happiness Myth: Why What We Think Is Right Is Wrong in which she attempts to examine happiness through historical perspective.
 Hecht maintains that our current perception of happiness is affected by culture, and that future generations may well mock our view of happiness as we make fun of earlier generations.

 In 2013 Hecht published Stay: A History of Suicide and the Philosophies Against It.
 It is a study of intellectual and cultural history, in which she channels her grief for two friends lost to suicide into a search for persuasive arguments against it; arguments she hopes to bring back into public consciousness.

+In 2023 Hecht published The Wonder Paradox: Embracing the Weirdness of Existence and the Poetry of Our Lives.